bollu/bollu.github.io/README.txt

 ##### Two other forms that might occur: Fugue
 - Bach was a master of the fugue.
 Well tempered Clavier.
 24 preludes and fugues.
+- A fugue has a process of development.
+- It's a discussion of a compact melodic idea, by a definite number of voices, in imitation of each other.
+- The fugues depend on each other for harmony.
+Horizontally, they are all self-consistent, but vertically, they intertwine to create chords.
+- This is called counterpoint.

 # Blues and Jazz Piano Improv